-One of the most common problems I’ve had to deal with is leaks due to wear and tear on the panoramic sunroof’s drainage pipes.
+One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

-They are made up of a pipe section and a sleeve, both of which tend to separate with wear.
+They’re made up of a pipe section and a sleeve, and both tend to come apart with wear and tear.

-So let’s take a look at how to change your drainpipes.
+Let’s take a look at how to change the drain pipes.

 PRECAUTION – SAFETY